 Getting your zzz’s can help you achieve your dream of parenthood.
 At CT Fertility in Trumbull, CT, Dr. Melvin Thornton oftern discusses the importance of sleep for fertility with patients, and how to make it a priority.

 You’ve probably heard that sleep is good for your overall health; it can benefit your mental and physical health, quality of life, emotional well-being and safety.
 When you turn out the lights your brain gets to work repairing cells, stimulating the immune system and regulating hormones.
 One hormone in particular, leptin, is key to fertility.

 Leptin affects ovulation and adequate sleep is critical for proper leptin production.
 When poor sleep habits are the norm, leptin production can be affected, which can, in turn, affect your menstrual cycle.
 Other fertility hormones impacted by lack of quality sleep include luteinizing hormone (LH), estrogen, follicle-stimulating hormone (FSH) and progesterone.

 Better Sleep = Better Testosterone Production

 Women aren’t the only ones who should be striving for a great night’s sleep.
 One of the male hormones responsible for reproduction, testosterone, is released primarily during sleep.
 So, shaping up your sleep routine may have an effect on testosterone production and increase your chances of conception.

 Tips for Getting Some Shuteye

 It should be as easy as slipping under the covers and turning out the light, right?
 Unfortunately, for many people, getting to sleep is a challenge.
-Melvin Thornton, MD at CT Fertility in Trumbull, CT recommends implementing some of the following strategies for great sleep:
+We recommend implementing some of the following strategies for great sleep:

 • Work out.
 Regular exercise is a great sleep promoter.